Wettersten/metaxaqr-database-builder/README.md

 ### Creation of the MetaxaQR database

-The MetaxaQR database files are created using intermediary files, all representative taxonomy files are combined to create the 'final_repr' file.
-The 'final_label_tree' is created using all 100% sequence identity labels in the 'label_tree' from the 50% sequence identity cluster and finally the 'final_centroids' file is the 'final_centroid' file created during the 100% sequence identity cluster.
+The MetaxaQR database files are created using intermediary files, all representative taxonomy files are combined to create the 'mqr.repr' file.
+The 'mqr.tree' is created using all 100% sequence identity labels in the 'label_tree' from the 50% sequence identity cluster and finally the 'final_centroids' file is the 'mqr.fasta' file created during the 100% sequence identity cluster.

+### Creation of the HMMs

+The HMMs are created using the 'mqr.tree' file, here a HMM file is created for each of the separate clusters at the 50% sequence identity level.
+Using the 'mqr.tree' file, all entries contained for each cluster at the 50% sequence identity are grouped, these are then used to create the HMMs according to the method used for each HMM mode.

+#### divergent

+The divergent mode first aligns the clusters, followed by splitting each cluster in two parts down the middle of the first sequence in the alignment.
+Each segment is then used to create a HMM for each cluster.

+#### conserved

+The conserved mode takes an input dataset, which is treated as one cluster, this initial cluster is first aligned, following by trimming everything outside the leftmost and rightmost edges of the first sequence in the alignment, followed by another aligning.
+The trimmed alignment is used to find conserved regions, each conserved region is then aligned.
+When all conserved regions are found and aligned they are used to create one HMM.

+#### hybrid

+The hybrid mode combines conserved and divergent: the initial clusters are first aligned, following by trimming everything outside the leftmost and rightmost edges of the first sequence in the alignment, followed by another aligning.
+The trimmed alignment is used to find conserved regions, each conserved region is then aligned.
+When all conserved regions are found and aligned they are used to create one HMM for each initial cluster.

-## 6. Documentation: '-a', '--addseq'
+## 6. Documentation: addseq: '-a'

 'Addseq' adds new entries to a finished MetaxaQR database, using the VSEARCH 'search' function.
 This compares the sequences from the new entries against the clustered output of the MetaxaQR database at 100% sequence identity level.
 If a match is found the matching % is used to retrieve taxonomy information for the match at all lower sequence identities, keeping the taxonomy of the new entry for the matching % and up, all new matches are then added to the MetaxaQR database files.
 For example: new_entry matches old_entry at 94% identity, the taxonomy from the new_entry is used at 95-100%, the taxonomy for the old_entry at identities 50-94% is used, new labels are created for the higher identities and these are combined to update the MetaxaQR database files.